 - sharp, lightning-like pain

 - difficulty walking

 Treatment depends on the cause of the nerve damage and may begin with treating an underlying condition.
 Prescription medications and different therapies are also available.

-Symptoms of the condition develop gradually over the years.
-Problems with movement are usually the first signs.
+Symptoms develop gradually over the years.
+Problems with movement are usually the first symptoms.
 Other Parkinson’s disease symptoms include:

 - small handwriting or other writing changes